datsjustinc/Finance-App/README.md

-# Personal Finance & Budget Tracker (C++)
+# Personal Finance & Budget Tracker (Java)

-This is a C++ application for managing personal finances, allowing users to track income, expenses, budgets, and savings goals.
-All data is stored **locally** in JSON files using the lightweight [nlohmann/json](https://github.com/nlohmann/json) library.
+This is a Java application for managing personal finances, allowing users to track income, expenses, budgets, and savings goals.
+All data is stored **locally** in JSON files using the lightweight [Gson](https://github.com/google/gson) library.

 ---